keras-team/keras-hub/examples/bert/README.md

 ```

 BooksCorpus is no longer hosted by
-[it's creators](https://yknzhu.wixsite.com/mbweb), but you can find instructions
+[its creators](https://yknzhu.wixsite.com/mbweb), but you can find instructions
-for downloading or reproducing the corpus in this
+for downloading or reproducing the corpus in
-[repository](https://github.com/soskek/bookcorpus).
+[this repository](https://github.com/soskek/bookcorpus).
 We suggest the pre-made file
 downloads listed at the top of the README.
 Alternatively, you can forgo it
 entirely and pretrain solely on wikipedia.